The Last of Us season 1: Broadcast and home media

 While the series was originally indicated to begin airing in 2022, Bloys denied this in February 2022 and clarified it would begin in 2023, which was confirmed in the first teaser trailer.
 Following leaks from Sky and HBO Max, on November 2, 2022, HBO announced the series would premiere in the United States on January 15, 2023, and released the first official poster.
 The season was broadcast on HBO in the United States, and is available to stream in 4K resolution on HBO Max; it was released on Binge in Australia, Crave in Canada, HBO Go and Now TV in Hong Kong, Disney+ Hotstar in India, U-NEXT in Japan, Neon in New Zealand, HBO Go in Southeast Asia and Taiwan, and Sky Group channels and Now in Germany and Austria, Italy, Switzerland, and the United Kingdom and Ireland.

 The first episode received its red carpet world premiere in Westwood, Los Angeles, on January 9, followed by theater screenings in Budapest and Sydney on January 11, and New York City on January 12.
-Behind-the-scenes videos, titled Inside the Episode, were released on HBO Max and YouTube following each episode, and Naughty Dog released Building The Last of Us, featuring interviews with the cast and crew of the series and games.
+Behind-the-scenes videos, titled ', were released on HBO Max and YouTube following each episode, and Naughty Dog released Building The Last of Us, featuring interviews with the cast and crew of the series and games.
 The season was released digitally and on DVD, Blu-ray, and Ultra HD Blu-ray in the United Kingdom on July 17, and in the United States on July 18; a SteelBook version was available in the United Kingdom, and released in the United States on March 18, 2025.
 The release contains behind-the-scenes featurettes including a short film about adapting the game, a conversation with microbiology and parasitology experts, and the Inside the Episode series.
-In the United Kingdom, the home media release ranked 32 on the Official Charts Company's Video Chart for 2023.
+On the Official Charts Company's Video Chart in the United Kingdom, the home media release ranked 32nd in 2023 and 50th in 2024.

 American Sign Language (ASL) versions of the episodes, performed by Daniel Durant and directed by Leila Hanaumi, were released on Max on March 31, 2025.
 It is the first of HBO's original content to have an ASL version, following the success of Barbie (2023), Godzilla x Kong: The New Empire, and Beetlejuice Beetlejuice (both 2024).
 Hanaumi was assisted by hearing interpreter Ashley Change, and some takes of Durant lasted eight to ten minutes.
 Hanaumi felt some scenes required focus on precision, such as the sign for "escalator" to avoid confusion with "stairs", and researched the deaf scientific community to better understand how concepts are communicated.
 Hanaumi and Durant created signs for the infected to emulate their nature and movement.
 Durant was appreciative of the work as "a gift to my own community"; he felt roles for deaf actors had briefly resurged after the release of CODA (2021), in which he starred, but felt "it became really quiet" after the 2023 SAG-AFTRA strike.